arpitbbhayani/articles/blogs/function-overloading.md

 12
 ```

-In the example the function `area` is wrapped in `Function` instantiated in `func`.
+In the example above, the function `area` is wrapped in `Function` instantiated in `func`.
 The `key()` returns the tuple whose first element is the module name `__main__`, second is the class `<class 'function'>`, the third is the function name `area` while the fourth is the number of arguments that function `area` accepts which is `2`.

 The example also shows how we could just call the instance `func`, just like the usual `area` function, with arguments `3` and `4` and get the response `12`, which is exactly what we'd get is we would have called `area(3, 4)`.
 This behaviour would come in handy in the later stage when we play with decorators.

 ## Building the virtual Namespace
 Virtual Namespace, we build here, will stores all the functions we gather during definition phase.
-As there be only one namespace/registry we create a singleton class which holds the functions in a dictionary whose key will not be just a function name but the tuple we get from the `key` function, which contains elements that uniquely identifies function in the entire codebase.
-Through this we will be able to hold functions in the registry even if they have same name (but different arguments) and thus facilitating function overloading.
+As there be only one namespace/registry we create a singleton class that holds the functions in a dictionary whose key will not be just a function name but the tuple we get from the `key` function, which contains elements that uniquely identify function in the entire codebase.
+Through this, we will be able to hold functions in the registry even if they have the same name (but different arguments) and thus facilitating function overloading.

 ```py
 class Namespace(object):